 Credit Facility.
-In December 2022, we entered into a senior secured reserve-based credit agreement, as amended pursuant to the Amendment No. 1 and Borrowing Base Agreement, dated April 29, 2024 (the "Initial Credit Agreement Amendment") and as automatically amended on October 28, 2024 by the Investment Grade Credit Agreement Amendment (as defined below), with the lenders and issuing banks party thereto from time to time (the "Lenders"), and JPMorgan Chase Bank, N.A., as administrative agent and collateral agent (in such capacity, the "Administrative Agent") (such credit agreement as amended by the Initial Credit Agreement Amendment, the "Pre-IG Credit Agreement", and as further amended by the Investment Grade Credit Agreement Amendment, the "Credit Agreement Amendment, the "Pre-IG Credit Facility", and as further amended pursuant to the Investment Grade Credit Agreement Amendment, the "Credit Facility") maturing in December 2027.
-The Initial Credit Agreement Amendment, among other things, increased the aggregate commitments under the Pre-IG Credit Facility from \$2.0 billion to \$2.5 billion and increased the sublimit available for the issuance of letters of credit from \$200 million to \$500 million.
+In December 2022, we entered into a senior secured reserve-based credit agreement, as amended pursuant to the Amendment No. 1 and Borrowing Base Agreement, dated April 29, 2024 (the "Initial Credit Agreement Amendment") and as automatically amended on October 28, 2024 by the Investment Grade Credit Agreement Amendment (as defined below), with the lenders and issuing banks party thereto from time to time (the "Lenders"), and JPMorgan Chase Bank, N.A., as administrative agent and collateral agent (in such capacity, the "Administrative Agent") (such credit agreement as amended by the Initial Credit Agreement Amendment, the "Pre-IG Credit Agreement", and as further amended by the Investment Grade Credit Agreement Amendment, the "Credit Agreement"), providing for a revolving credit facility (such facility as amended pursuant to the Initial Credit Agreement Amendment, the "Pre-IG Credit Agreement Amendment, the "Pre-IG Credit Agreement Amendment, the "Credit Facility") maturing in December 2027.
+The Initial Credit Agreement Amendment, the "Credit Facility" from \$2.0 billion to \$2.5 billion and increased the aggregate commitments under the Pre-IG Credit Facility from \$2.0 billion to \$2.5 billion and increased the sublimit available for the issuance of letters of credit from \$200 million to \$500 million.
 The Credit Facility continues to provide for a \$50 million sublimit available for swingline loans.
 As of December 31, 2024, we had approximately \$2.5 billion available for borrowings under the Credit Facility.